alexKleider/phInfo/README.md

 deleted from your staging machine.

-### Initial RPi Configuration (`raspi-config`)
+### Configuring (`raspi-config`) and Upgrading the Pi

-Unfortunately `raspbian` is not shipped with the `ssh server` active by default and for this reason the `Pi` must be run the first time with a screen and keyboard attached.
-Be sure the micro SD card is securely inserted.
-Having an ethernet cable connected is not essential at this stage but could be helpful for trouble shooting.
+Unfortunately `raspbian` is not shipped with the `ssh server` active by default and for this reason the target `Pi` must be run the first time with a screen and keyboard attached.
+Be sure the micro SD card is securely inserted and that you have an ethernet cable connecting the `Pi` to your your local network and through it to the Internet.

 At the beginning of power up you'll briefly see a message that the root file system is being resized.
-(When it acutally gets resized is not clear to me because resizing comes up again later at the end of `raspi-config`.)

 Log on as user `pi` with password `raspberry` and then run:

         sudo raspi-config

-As its name implies, this allows you to configure the Pi to suit your needs.
+As its name implies, `raspi-config` is an interactive utility providing access to the Pi's configuration.
 Make selections by using the up and down arrow keys and once your choice is highlighted, use the left and right arrow keys to pick `<Select>` (or `<Finish>`).
-Here is an outline of what is recommended or appropriate (at least for my use case):
+Here is an outline of what is recommended or appropriate for our use case:

     1. Change user password: I've been changing the pw to `pi::root`
-    2. Hostname: I suggest `rpi` (something short)
+    2. Hostname: I suggest `rpi` or `pi-1` (something short)
     3. Boot options:
         We are not installing a GUI so select B1 (boot into the command line interface) following which you will be given